Bigmoco/TMDBase/README.md

 [plugin.program.openwizard.zip](https://github.com/user-attachments/files/17988163/plugin.program.openwizard.zip)

+- Install in Kodi
+- Click "Continue"
+- Click "Build Menu"
+- Click "(OpenWizard) Install"
+- Click "Yes, Install"
+- Done, let it download and install, then click "OK" and restart Kodi.

 https://archive.org/download/tmdbase-1

 If manually installing(not on a PC), use the stock OpenWizard, I could never figure out the Backup addon.
+You can figure it out.

 Let me know if there are any problems.